When is the Cheapest Time to Fly to Luxembourg?

 Don't Forget Before you Fly

-British citizens can travel without a visa to Luxembourg and can stay in Luxembourg for up to 90 days.
+British passport holders don’t need a visa to travel to any country in the EU – you can stay for up to 90 days within a 180-day period.
+You just need to make sure that your passport has at least six months validity left, on the day you travel.
 If you plan to stay longer, you must register at the Municipal Office within eight days and receive an address registration certificate within three months of arrival.
 The local currency is the euro and you may find it helpful to exchange some money in advance.
 LUX also has cash machines and currency exchange services inside its terminal building.